chodar89/dot_geek/README.md

 ## Testing
 ### Auto Test
 - urls tested with Django build in test framework
-- views tested with Django build in test framework
+- views tested with Django build in test framework (status codes, templates, and most of the function and database models)
 - build and tested with Travic CI (Travis badge at the top of the page)
 ### Manual Test
 - tested manually by: adding, editing, deleting records from database